samvid25/c-lightning-docker/README.md

 ```bash
 docker exec -i -t lightnind1 bash
 ```
 We will be using `bitcoin-cli` to interact with `bitcoind` and `lightning-cli` to interact with `lightningd`.
-Aliases can be used to make your life easier:
+Aliases can be used to make your life easier as you will be using these commands a lot:
 ```bash
 bitcoind1$ cat >> /home/.bashrc
 alias bc='bitcoin-cli'